Na navigaci | Klávesové zkratky

 echo 'Hello';

-Also ob_clean() and ob_end_clean() invoke handler, but will drop the output.
-The handler can determine which function is called and respond to it via second parameter $phase, which is a bit mask (since PHP 5.4)
+Functions ob_clean() or ob_end_clean() will call the handler but discard the output without sending it out.
+The handler can detect which function is called and respond accordingly.
+The second parameter $phase is a bitmask (from PHP 5.4):

-Phases start, final and flush (resp. clean) can occur simultaneously.
-It can be distinguish using binary operator &:
+The start, final, and flush (or clean) phases can occur simultaneously, distinguished by the binary operator &:

 if ($phase & PHP_OUTPUT_HANDLER_START) { ... }